For Fans Of

 My case in point is songs like ‘Tormented’ and the excellent title track, which are so irresistibly groovy that Stray From The Path and Red Hot Chilli Peppers would blush like timid anime schoolgirls upon hearing them.
 They’re also heavy as shit, which always helps in this genre.
 Elsewhere, ‘A Killing Industry’, ‘Dwell In The Shadows’, and ‘Venomous’ are the faster, thunderous Whitechapel of old.
 It’s good to see the band can still whip up more intense tunes when possible and knowing exactly when to pick up the pace for the better of the album.
 Seriously, those three songs are fantastic and are right up there with the eponymous track and ‘Elitist Ones‘ as some of the record’s heaviest cuts.
 Also, the snappy, fast vocal phrasing on ‘Venomous’ and ‘Elitist Ones’ only reinforces the fact that Phil Bozeman is one of the best rappers in metal today.
 Alongside Slayer’s Tom Araya, of course.

-Now, while ‘Mark Of The Blade’ is fucking solid record, I don’t think that it’s perfect and without flaws.
-Hence the ’85’ and not a ‘100’.
+Now, while ‘Mark Of The Blade’ is a solid record, I don’t think that it’s perfect and without flaws.

 1. The Void